 Caribou have a long and rich history in the country, where Indigenous peoples used the animal for shelter, clothing, as well as food, which makes it no surprise as to why their face has landed on Canada’s 25-cent coin, and the caribou is also the official animal of the province of Newfoundland and Labrador.

-Sadly, the animals are listed under “Some Kind of Danger” in terms of their conservation and population.
+Sadly, they are listed under “Some Kind of Danger” in terms of their conservation and population.
 Of the 51 herds across the country, 20 are declining, and not a single one is increasing.
 This is thanks to climate change, absence of effective land (as they are migratory), as well as, enhanced mining development and exploration (placing their habitats at risk).

 - Where: Atlantic and Pacific coast provinces